 “I didn’t want to write this film because I would write it with all of my experience- through my old eyes.
 I wanted a fresh perspective.
 I wanted his young eyes to tell the story.”
 He brought her the story on eight handwritten pages.
 “It was fresh and it was fun.”

 During a radio interview, Margarita of San Francisco’s Pirate Cat Radio mentions that films from Latin America often emulate their European influences instead of portraying Indo Latinos the way La Ultima y Nos Vamos does.

 “The characters have different backgrounds, but they’re tied together by predominant cultural influences.
 They’re very Mexican in character.
 They use Mexicanisms.
 They share Mexican music roots.”

 Music in the film complemented each character’s personality.
 “As a filmmaker, you have to be in the know.
 I have a network of different artists that keep me up to date with their latest work.”
 Among the artists are MC Luca a hip-hop artist and Big Metra.
 “Niña Dioz is a reggae artist who wrote Criminal Sound specifically for the film.
 She’s from Monterrey, Mexico and is only 20 years old.”

-The film’s instrumental music, which is also know as the score, was a collaboration between López-Sánchez and Renato y Ramiro del Real who are well known music production artists from Mexico City.
+The film’s instrumental music was a collaboration between López-Sánchez and Renato y Ramiro del Real who are well known music production artists from Mexico City.
 La Ultima y Nos Vamosis is their second feature film project.

 “Film is important because it’s a universal way to communicate facts of life and human nature.
 You can have the notion of an experience, but by watching it play out on film you can live that experience almost first hand.
 Film resonates with you and affects you the way that no other medium can.”